HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="indexifembedded-user-agents.png",
   caption="Indexifembedded user agents.",
-  description=" A bar chart showing the majority of indexifembedded implementations use a robots header at 98.1% and target the Googlebot user agent.The generic robots user agent was stated 0.2%.
-The other user agents (including Googlebot-News and Bingbot) show 0% usage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1844266050&format=interactive", sheets_gid="815806479", sql_file="robots-meta-usage-2024.sql"
+  description=" A bar chart showing the majority of indexifembedded implementations use a robots header at 98.1% and target the `Googlebot` user agent.The generic robots user agent was stated 0.2%.
+The other user agents (including `Googlebot-News` and `Bingbot`) show 0% usage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1844266050&format=interactive", sheets_gid="815806479", sql_file="robots-meta-usage-2024.sql"
   )
 }}

-As we saw in 2022, `indexifembedded` directives continued to be almost exclusively used for Googlebot.
+As we saw in 2022, `indexifembedded` directives continued to be almost exclusively used for `Googlebot`.
 While robots header use decreased slightly to 97.2% in 2024 from 98.3% in 2022, adoption of the robots tag increased significantly to 98.2% in 2024 from 66.3% in 2022.

 ### Invalid `<head>` elements

-Search engine crawlers follow [HTML standard](https://html.spec.whatwg.org/multipage/), and when they encounter an invalid element in the `<head>`, they ignore any elements that occur after the invalid element.
+Search engine crawlers follow HTML standard, and when they encounter an invalid element in the `<head>`, this will end the `<head>` and assume the `<body>`  has started.
 This can prevent important metadata from being discovered or incomplete renderings.

 The impact of a prematurely closed `<head>` is often difficult to catch since the problematic tag’s position may change on every page load.
-Broken `<head>` tags are frequently identified by reports on missing elements such as canonicals, hreflang tags, and title tags.
+Broken `<head>` tags are frequently identified by reports on missing elements such as `canonical`, `hreflang`, and `title` tags.

 {{ figure_markup(
   image="pages-with-invalid-HTML-in-head.png",